bretkoppel/bretkoppel.github.com/_posts/2013-08-21-project-euler-problem-1.md

 (threes-and-fives 1000)
 {% endhighlight %}

-This looks and feels ghoulish so I'm going to assume it's far from idiomatic(the names alone are far too long given the Clojure I've seen).
+This looks and feels ghoulish so I'm going to assume it's far from idiomatic(the names alone are too long given the Clojure I've seen).
 However, it benchmarks a heck of a lot better.
 Speaking of which, I had no idea how to benchmark Clojure, but some quick [DDG][2]ing yielded the [Criterium][3] library which was easy to get up and running even for a total novice.
 Assuming you have [Leiningen 2.0+][4] but haven't set up any global plugins yet, you can just:

 {% highlight bash %}
 echo {:user {:plugins [[criterium "0.4.1"]]}} > ~/.lein/profiles.clj